google/certificate-transparency-rfcs/redaction/draft-ietf-trans-redaction.md

 with this conundrum: wildcard certificates and name-constrained intermediate CAs.
 However, these mechanisms are insufficient to cover all use cases.

+TODO(eranm): Expand on when each of the other mechanisms is suitable and when this mechanism may be suitable.

 We define a domain label redaction mechanism that covers all use cases, at the cost of increased implementation complexity.
 CAs and domain owners should note that there are privacy considerations ({{privacy_considerations}}) and that